BinaryMoon/pro-theme-design/views/_articles/0001-make-money-with-wordpress.md

 Good copywriting can make an ok looking website an amazing resource - and so there's a big market for quality writing.
 This is a great way for less technical people to become involved in WordPress.

 Another area of content writing services that you could try is proofreading and content editing.
 There's a lot of content around that makes a compelling story, but is poorly written and so finding clients who need help with this sort of thing can also make a big difference to the perception of a website.

+## 10. WordPress Consultancy {#wordpress-consultancy}

+The amount of people who run a WordPress website is growing massively.
+At the time of writing (March 2019) WordPress now powers over 33% of the top 1 million websites.
+That's a lot of power.
+But it also means there's a lot of opportunity.
+If you specialise in one particular area, then you could become a consultant to help businesses maximise their potential.

+For example you could set up consultancies for:

+* WordPress SEO - Yoast do this really well.
+* WooCommerce - or ecommerce in general.
+* WordPress Training - Helping businesses ensure their employees are using the WordPress to the best of their abilities.
+* WordPress Performance - ensuring the server and code run optimally.
+* WordPress User Experience - running surveys, and ab tests to optimize the experience for customers.
+* Marketing - helping WordPress businesses to market their products, and run social media campaigns.

+All of these services (and I'm sure there's others), could have other products and services that tie into their offerings.
+For instance a WordPress performance service could offer a theme that is designed for speed, or a Marketing consultancy could have a block plugin that collects user sales data.

 ## Conclusion